aj-stein-nist/xproc1-tutorial/exercise01/readme.md

 This XProc has ports designated `books` (an XML file listing the books) input, and for output, two ports, `library` for the XML, and `jsonized` for the JSON version.

+Note that in this case, we are providing `books2.xml` as input, for purposes of testing against something other than `books.xml` (which also works).

-These are declared at the top of the XProc using `p:input` and `p:output`.
+The ports are declared at the top of the XProc using `p:input` and `p:output`.
 Note how there needs to be a bit of finessing to convince XProc to emit raw JSON results.
 (Keeping serialization settings next to the output port to which they apply is a design decision.)
 Also, whitespace and formatting in the outputs may not yet be ideal -- another topic (there being ways to ameliorate this).

 ### Solution 3: Combining the phases in sequence instead of in parallel

-This is neater and arguably more efficient.
+[solution3.xpl](solution3.xpl) is neater and arguably more efficient.
 It takes advantage of the fact that the first process doesn't actually modify anything, so the second process might as well accept its results as inputs.

 Of course whether this is actually better or worse depends on the situation.
 Given how XProc can define ports for any intermediate results as well as final results, executing a simple pipeline in sequence, while capturing any or all results along the way, is a natural design.